SmartLucas/VeggieBot/README.txt

 the nice people at this GitHub repository, https://github.com/alaingilbert/Turntable-API.
 They helped me get the code working perfectly with no bugs so far.

+This code is now for show and tell.
+It will help people learn Javascript since Turntable.fm closed down on December 2, 2013

 Commands so Far:
 /jump
 /jump down